Explo snags $2.3M seed to help build customer-facing BI dashboards – TechCrunch

 As the company has grown up during the pandemic, the founding core is used to working remotely and the goal moving forward is to be a distributed company.
 “We will be a remote distributed company so we’re hiring people no matter where they are, which actually makes it a lot easier from a hiring perspective because we’re able to reach a much more diverse and large pool of applicants,” Lin said.

 They are in the process of thinking about how they can build a culture as they bring in distributed employees.
-“I think the way that we’ve started to see it is that working distributed is not a reduced experience, but just a different one and we are thinking about different things like how e organize new people when they on board, and maybe we can meet up as a team and have a retreat where we are located in the same place [when travel allows],” he said.
+“I think the way that we’ve started to see it is that working distributed is not a reduced experience, but just a different one and we are thinking about different things like how we organize new people when they on-board, and maybe we can meet up as a team and have a retreat where we are located in the same place [when travel allows],” he said.

-For now, they will remain remote as they take their first half dozen customers and begin to build the company with the new investment.
+For now, they will remain remote as they take their first half-dozen customers and begin to build the company with the new investment.